Artificial Intelligence Cold War: Proponents of the AI Cold War narrative

 Politico contributed to reinforcing the AI Cold War narrative.
 In 2020, the paper argued that because of the increasing AI capabilities of China, the US and other democratic countries have to create an alliance to stay ahead of China.

-Former Google CEO Eric Schmidt together with Graham T. Allison alleged in an article in Project Syndicate that, in the context of the Covid-19 pandemic, the AI capabilities of China are ahead of the US in most critical areas.
+Former Google chief executive Eric Schmidt, together with Graham T. Allison alleged in an article in Project Syndicate that, in the context of the COVID-19 pandemic, the AI capabilities of China are ahead of the US in most critical areas.

+Scientists who have immigrated to the U.S. play an outsize role in the country's development of AI technology.
+Many of them were educated in China, prompting debates about national security concerns amid worsening relations between the two countries.

-Academics have pointed to concerns about unethical use of AI which would be primarily associated with China.
+Policy and technology experts have pointed to concerns about unethical use of AI which would be primarily associated with China.
 Ethics would therefore constitute a major ideological divide in the upcoming AI Cold War.

 Fears around disrupting supply chains and a global semiconductor shortage are linked to Taiwan's critical role in the production of semiconductors.
 70% of semiconductors are either produced in Taiwan or transfer through Taiwan, where TSMC, world's largest chipmaker is headquartered.
-China does not recognize the sovereignty of Taiwan and trade restrictions by the US on companies selling semiconductors to China have disrupted in the past the commercial relationships between TSMC and Huawei.
+The PRC does not recognize the sovereignty of Taiwan and trade restrictions by the US on companies selling semiconductors to the PRC have disrupted in the past the commercial relationships between TSMC and Huawei.

+Reactions to the AI Cold War

+Review of the validity of the AI Cold War narrative

+Academics and observers expressed concerns about the validity and soundness of the AI Cold War narrative.